alobre/MeetingApp-Frontend/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+To test the application login as nickname "ana" password "ana".

 ### `npm test`